About me

 You can find my CV here.

-My research addresses the justice and equity implications of the energy transition from an interdisciplinary perspective.
-My dissertation project, titled “Just Transition to Electric Vehicles: Integrating Transportation, Energy, and Climate Justice” particularly addresses the National Academies-identified Grand Challenges and Opportunities for the Twenty-first Century, including (1) curbing climate change while also adapting to its impacts, and (2) developing efficient, healthy, and sustainable cities and communities.
+My work contributes to understanding the social dimension of sustainability to promote adequate access to affordable energy for electric vehicles in a car-dependent society and the environmental dimension of sustainability to reduce greenhouse gas emissions from the transportation sector.
+My doctoral research particularly addresses the National Academies-identified Grand Challenges and Opportunities for the Twenty-first Century, including (1) curbing climate change while also adapting to its impacts, and (2) developing efficient, healthy, and sustainable cities and communities.
 My goal is to apply my findings to practice, sustainability education, and community outreach initiatives.

 This figure depicts interviewee residential locations in Franklin County by the nearest street intersection (n = 45).
 I used interviews to test an integrated framework for just transition to electric vehicles.
 Traffic proximity and volume (percentile) (A), average relative cost and time spent on transportation relative to all other tracts (B), percentage of household income spent on energy costs (C), and susceptibility to disasters from natural or human-caused disasters to disease outbreaks (D).
 Data from Climate and Economic Justice Screening Tool (A & B), U.S. Department of Energy (C), and U.S. Climate Resilience Toolkit (D).